 Subscribe to our Newsletter

-Keep up to date with our monthly round up of all things yoga in North Devon
+Keep up to date with our musings on all things yoga in North Devon

 The Community Yoga Project is a not-for-profit organisation which aims to make yoga and it's many benefits accessible to everyone in our community in North Devon.

 Our dream is to see yoga being taught in our local schools, hospitals, nursing homes, offices, community groups ....everywhere!

 We have a fantastic community of local yoga teachers who are trained in a varity of styles and specialisms.
 We unite these teachers with students, organise sessions and secure funding to help us deliver subsidised and fully funded placements where it benefits members of our community most.